Dying Earth

 Dying Earth is a speculative fiction series by the American author Jack Vance, comprising four books originally published from 1950 to 1984.

 Some have been called picaresque.
-They vary from short story collections to a fix-up (novel created from older short stories), perhaps all the way to novel.
+The series includes short story collections, fix-ups, and novels.

 The first book in the series, The Dying Earth, was ranked number 16 of 33 "All Time Best Fantasy Novels" by Locus in 1987, based on a poll of subscribers, although it was marketed as a collection and the Internet Speculative Fiction Database (ISFDB) calls it a "loosely connected series of stories".

 The Dying Earth series has been described as a "sword and sorcery" series, as the plots of the various stories often revolve around picaresque exploits, swordplay, and magic.